Linaro/website/_pages/homepage.md

     style: dev_services_blocks
     sections:
       - format: title
-        style: text-center
         title_content:
-          size: h2
           text: Linaro Developer Services
       - format: text
         text_content:
           text: If you want to leverage Linaro’s Arm and open source software expertise on a specific project, then working with Linaro Developer Services is the right option for you.
-      - format: text
-        text_content:
-          text: >
 Linaro Developer Services help companies build their products on Arm.
 From initial design through to planning, implementation and support and training, Linaro Developer Services help you leverage open source on Arm to ensure fast time to market, exceptional quality and security, and cost effective long term maintenance.
       - format: custom_include
         source: home/dev_services_blocks.html
       - format: buttons